stackbuilders/dotenv-hs/README.md

 SECRET_KEY=YOURSECRETKEYGOESHERE
 ```

-Then, calling Dotenv.load from your Haskell program reads the above
+Then, calling `Dotenv.load` from your Haskell program reads the above
-settings into the environment.:
+settings into the environment:

 ```haskell
 import qualified Configuration.Dotenv as Dotenv Dotenv.loadFile False "/path/to/your/file"
 ```

+After calling `Dotenv.load`, you are able to read the values set in your
+environment using standard functions from `System.Environment` such as
+`lookupEnv` and `getEnv`.

 ## Configuration